 Diversification is a great risk management tool during bull markets due to its ability to reduce volatility, smooth portfolio returns, and help mitigate individual asset risk.
-This means that in a properly diversified portfolio, some securities will outperform the market, some will underperform, but overall the portfolio should provide more consistent returns as opposed to the sometimes wild fluctuations inherent in any one asset.
+This means that in a properly diversified portfolio, some securities will outperform the market, and some will underperform, but overall the portfolio should provide more consistent returns as opposed to the sometimes wild fluctuations inherent in any one asset.
 The growth in index funds or ETFs is an example of this interest in proper diversification.
 When investment is restricted to an index, it helps eliminate individual security risk.
 While proper diversification is beneficial, over-diversification may not add value and may even hinder performance according to Markowitz’s Modern Portfolio Theory.

 During Bear markets, many assets tend to correlate more highly and can defeat the general purpose of the strategy.
 There are a few reasons for this, but the simplest explanation is that asset prices increase primarily on fundamentals.
 For example, countries with rapidly expanding economies will see their stock indices grow faster, and commodities with especially high demand will see their prices increase more than others.
 However, during bear markets, financial institutions, mutual funds, hedge funds, and pension funds liquidate holdings to meet investor redemptions and other liquidity needs, rather than selling for fundamental reasons, which can cause asset prices to drop across the board.
 This activity can trigger stop losses and other risk mitigation methods causing further selling (e.g., creating waterfall price drops that can cause portfolio managers to act in ways they did not intend.)
 In 2008, the liquidations made the selloff worse by the amount of leverage being used by financial institutions and hedge funds.
 When portfolio managers must engage in major liquidations, they tend to close out their more favored assets first since these can provide the easiest way to raise cash.
 Although this may be counterintuitive, when liquidity is the primary concern, everything else takes a backseat to this goal.

-As shown in Chart 2 (Bull Market: November 2004 to September 2007), diversification would provide total returns of nearly 70% in less than three years by forming an equally weighted portfolio of small cap, gold, S&P 500, Nasdaq, Hang Seng, BSE Sensex, and Treasuries.
+As shown in Chart 2 (Bull Market: November 2004 to September 2007), diversification would provide total returns of nearly 70% in less than three years by forming an equally weighted portfolio of small-cap, gold, S&P 500, Nasdaq, Hang Seng, BSE Sensex, and Treasuries.
 Although treasuries grew by just 12.6% in that time, developing countries provided growth of over 100%, demonstrating that diversification would have been very effective during this particular bull market.

 Conversely, as seen in Chart 3 (Bear Market: October 2007 to October 2008) in just over one year following the markets’ peak, the same equally weighted portfolio would return -31.6%.
 Treasuries again returned just under 13%, but the collapse of everything else caused a net loss.
-For the most passive investors who did not rebalance their portfolios at the market peak to an equal weighting, the loss would be -33.4%.
+For most passive investors who did not rebalance their portfolios at the market peak to an equal weighting, the loss would be -33.4%.

 The other conclusion drawn from our research is that correlation between these referenced assets has increased over time.
 Prior to 2000, bull markets had an average correlation of between .062 and .072, and bear markets ranged between .259 and .310.
-This means that the correlation between these traditional assets is about 2.5 times higher during bear markets compare with bull markets.
+This means that the correlation between these traditional assets is about 2.5 times higher during bear markets compared with bull markets.

 After 2000, there was a material change in asset correlation.
-The bear market of 2000-03 had correlation of just 0.142, about half that of previous bear markets.
-During the bull market that followed, the correlation was higher than that of the preceding bear market, with average correlation reading 0.175.
+The bear market of 2000-03 had a correlation of just 0.142, about half that of previous bear markets.
+During the bull market that followed, the correlation was higher than that of the preceding bear market, with an average correlation reading of 0.175.
 During the most recent bear market, the correlation was the second highest of any market, reaching .286.

 Our conclusion is that as the world becomes smaller, correlations should be expected to increase.
-As people invest in a greater number of markets in search for low-correlation assets, we expect these sought after markets to become more correlated as a result of increased interest.
+As people invest in a greater number of markets in search of low-correlation assets, we expect these sought-after markets to become more correlated as a result of increased interest.
 Over time, investors have gained greater access to international markets, commodities, and other assets which were difficult to invest in previously.
-So when investors liquidate entire portfolios, they are likely to be selling in many different markets and most likely the more prized assets in search of liquidity.
+So when investors liquidate entire portfolios, they are likely to be sold in many different markets and most likely the more prized assets in search of liquidity.
 When investors buy back into the market, they will choose more carefully than when selling.
 Based on this information, we have concluded that investing in non-widely held assets is the best way to achieve true diversification.
 Non-widely held assets that continue to spin off cash flows during all markets are the most desirable.
 By investing in off-exchange or non-widely held assets that provide stable cash flows, investors may be able to shield a portion of their portfolio from the broad downturns that are likely to decimate a portfolio of highly correlated traditional assets.